Sleeping pills and minor tranquillisers

 - seizures (fits).

-- a condition resembling delirium tremens (caused by alcohol withdrawal) with symptoms including a rapid heartbeat, sweating, high blood pressure, tremor (shaking), hallucinations and agitated behaviour.
+- a collection of symptoms including a rapid heartbeat, sweating, high blood pressure, tremor (shaking), hallucinations and agitated behaviour.